justJackjon/VehicleBiz.VehicleApp/wiki/solution-design/application-structure/the-domain-layer.md

 #
 # > Domain Integrity:
 #   Given the simplicity of the data structure in the sample dataset (refer to
-#   appendix 3), it is deemed that dedicated value objects may not be necessary.
+#   appendix 3), it is deemed that dedicated value objects are considered optional.
 #   That being said, by typically separating value objects and entities, the core
 #   domain maintains its integrity.
 This clear separation would reinforce the DDD
 #   principle of distinguishing between objects that define identity (entities) and